graiola/wolf-setup/README.md

 - With a [XBox](docs/xbox.jpeg) controller: `roslaunch wb_controller wb_controller_bringup.launch input_device:=xbox`
 - With a dedicated ROS topic: `roslaunch wb_controller wb_controller_bringup.launch input_device:=twist`

-With the latter it is possible to send twist commands by publishing on the `/robot_name/wb_controller/twist` topic, or to use the keyboard by running `rosrun wb_controller keyboard_node`.
+With the latter option it is possible to send twist commands by publishing directly on the `/robot_name/wb_controller/twist` topic, or to control the robot with the keyboard by running in a separate terminal `rosrun wb_controller keyboard_node`.

 If you are using a joypad, press the `start` button when ready, otherwise use the gui as reported in the image below: